Nursing in the United Kingdom: Overseas nurses

 The Nursing and Midwifery Council has a specific process for inducting Registered Nurses trained outside the UK.
 Prior to October 2016 an outside UK RN would have to undergo an Overseas Nursing Program known in short as the ONP.
 The ONP had to be undertaken by the candidate after NMC makes necessary checks and issue the candidate with a decision letter stating that the person may join a university to undertake the ONP.

-However, owing to a shortage of nurses and increasing standards in nursing a new process was introduced to include two part test of competence, including an OSCE.
+However, owing to a shortage of nurses and increasing standards in nursing a new process was introduced to include two part test of competence, including an OSCE (Objective Structured Clinical Examination).
 The process includes an English language test, the standards of which have been criticised for being too high.